 They are incentivized to sell, so they are 100% biased.

 To really build the best sales process you can, you MUST understand how your actual prospects see the situation.
 You can hack sales by running through the 5 whys.

 Your prospect is exponentially busy.
 Everyone is.
 It is your job to make it abundantly clear what benefit it will be to your prospect why they should even listen to you.

 The final step is the process to get the actual signature.
-How many times have you made a sale, but the customers takes time to make it official.
-In this case, you run the risk of them forgetting, or something else coming along.
+How many times have you made a sale, but the customers take time to make it official.
+In this case, you run the risk of them forgetting or something else coming along.
 So this final stage is to somehow expedite the urgency and close the deal.